Power sector benefits of flexible heat pumps

 The seasonal demand pattern disadvantages flexible electric heating compared to other sector coupling options without this seasonality, such as electric vehicles.
 This finding is also supported by another study \cite{kroger_electricity_2023} that identifies a larger potential for load shifting in electric vehicles than in heat pumps.
 Another study focuses on the role of flexible, large-scale, centralized heat pumps in district heating grids \cite{bernath_influence_2019}, finding a correlation between RES expansion and the choice of heating technologies.
 With higher deployment of RES, large heat pumps become more competitive.
 Other studies focus on the competition of flexibility provided by heat pumps with electricity storage units.
-In power systems with a share of renewable electricity of 80\% or higher, the flexible use of heat pumps reduces the investment needs for short-term electricity storage significantly \cite{hilpert_effects_2020}.
+In power systems with a share of renewable electricity of 80\% or higher, the flexible use of heat pumps reduces the investment needs for short-term electricity storage considerably \cite{hilpert_effects_2020}.
 The substitutional nature between pumped hydro storage and thermal storage is also highlighted in the literature \cite{ruhnau_heating_2020}.